minggas/hn-reader/README.md

 # Hacker News Reader

-### My version of the Hacker News webite made with Elm
+### My version of the Hacker News website made with Elm

 ## Getting Started